Business & Enterprise

 Business is taught as a GCSE and Enterprise is taught as a BTEC option from Year 10 and 11.
 At A-level students can study Business.
 It is a well-established and popular subject and there are typically three GCSE classes and two BTEC classes each year.
 Students can choose to take Business at A-level, even if they have not taken the subject at GCSE.

 The Business, Enterprise and Economics Department is led by Mrs R Ford who is supported by three further members of staff.

 The department is housed in two new classrooms within the languages block, with access to a suite of computers that provide the department with excellent information technology facilities.

 National Young Enterprise Scheme

-IFS Student Investor Challenge
+IFS Student Investor Challenge (School House Competition)

-Key Stage 5: AQA ‘A’ Level Business Studies
+Key Stage 5: AQA A-level Business

 In Year 13 students deepen their understanding by analysing the strategic performance of businesses and evaluating which specific strategic path a business should follow.
 A range of options for pursuing a chosen path are considered as well as alternative ways to assess performance and manage change.